BenGardiner/mindmup-as-attack-trees/README.md

 # In General:

-1. Create an attack tree with [mindmup](https://app.mindmup.com/map/new/) -- legacy version 1 also supported.
+1. Create an attack tree with [mindmup](https://app.mindmup.com/map/new/) -- legacy version 1 also supported: you can use https://github.com/BenGardiner/legacy-mindmup for offline creation of attack trees.

 1. Save the `.mup` locally